imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 smoothly through every point in time that you are awake, your true conscious experiences are deceptively fragmented, according to this model.
-Visual illusions, transcratial magnetic stimulation studies and brain wave recordings suggest that we experience new percpepts 2 to 5 times a second, a rather low frame rate!
+Visual illusions, transcranial magnetic stimulation studies and brain wave recordings suggest that we experience new percpepts 2 to 5 times a second, a rather low frame rate!
-Each percept may embed the _sense_ of motion of objecects in your visual scene, but this sense of smoothness is reconstcuted by your brain after the fact.
+Each percept may embed the _sense_ of motion of objects in your visual scene, but this sense of smoothness is reconstructed by your brain after the fact.

 ![The two-stage model](/images/2025-10-24-chunked-consciousness.png)